Mananthavady Assembly constituency

 Mananthavady is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Wayanad Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is O. R. Kelu of CPI(M).
+As of the 2026 Assembly elections, the current MLA is Usha Vijayan of Indian National Congress.

 Mananthavady Assembly constituency was established by the 2008 delimitation.
-Before, it was known as North Wynad from 1965 to 2008.
+From 1965 to 2008, it was known as North Wynad.

 Local self-governed segments

 Mananthavady Assembly constituency is composed of the following local self-governed segments: